mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-golang.md

 ## Creating a new object storage bucket

 Once you get the `getCredentials` and `getS3Client` functions from the previous code snippet (supposing all declared variables are also accessible), you can create a named bucket as a container for storing objects.
-Remember, it's necessary that all created buckets in the entire Zerops have unique names.
-See the recommendation for the [bucket naming convention](/documentation/services/storage/s3.html#used-technology).
+Remember, it's vital that all buckets created in Zerops as a whole have unique names.
+See the recommendation for [bucket naming convention](/documentation/services/storage/s3.html#used-technology).

 ```go
 // Include the necessary AWS SDK modules.